-23 Top-Rated Products for Kickstarting a Clean Beauty Routine
+23 Top-Rated Products for Kick-Starting a Clean Beauty Routine

 Innisfree My Real Squeeze Mask

-This new sheet mask is biodegradable and made from 100% eucalyptus fibers.
+This new sheet mask is biodegradable and made from 100 percent eucalyptus fibers.

 $1.80 at Innisfree